ashawkey/Segment-Anything-NeRF/readme.md

 bash scripts/install_ext.sh

 # if you want to install manually, here is an example:
-cd raymarching
+cd gridencoder
-python setup.py build_ext --inplace # build ext only, do not install (only can be used in the parent directory) pip install . # install to python path (you still need the raymarching/ folder, since this only install the built extension.)
+python setup.py build_ext --inplace # build ext only, do not install (only can be used in the parent directory) pip install . # install to python path (you still need the gridencoder/ folder, since this only install the built extension.)
 ```

 ### Tested environments